RosariumRosaria/Geminos/NPCs/Helia/Michelle Tenou.md

 While Michelle takes her tasks seriously, she doesn't always follow orders if she believes there is a better, more unorthodox way to achieve the same result.
 She values honesty above all else and has a deep trust in Helia due to her brutal honesty.

-Michelle is currently in a relationship with Haru.
-As a Cleric and Bard, Michelle uses her musical talents to inspire and heal others, spreading the teachings of Concordia wherever she goes.
+Michelle is currently in a relationship with [[Haru Kairon]].
+As a Cleric and Bard, Michelle uses her musical talents to inspire and heal others, spreading the teachings of [[Concordia]] wherever she goes.

 ## Visual Description: